canopy-js/canopy-js/README.md

 ## Creating Content

 Now that you've initialized a Canopy project, it is time to start adding content.
-If you are using the "Web Editor Installation" mentioned above, then you will not be creating topic files manually but will rather be using the [bulk mode](https://github.com/canopy-js/canopy-js#using-bulk-mode) described below.
+(This section will explain the way content is created manually, but most people will find it easier to use the [bulk mode](https://github.com/canopy-js/canopy-js#using-bulk-mode) described afterwords.
+If you are using the [web editor installation method](https://github.com/canopy-js/canopy-js#web-editor-installation) mentioned above, then you will also be using bulk mode.)

 ### Creating Topic Files

 A Canopy website is composed of named paragraphs, some of which are called "topics," and some of which are called "subtopics."

-Topics are standalone "conversation-starters" which can be displayed as the root paragraph of a page, whereas subtopics are paragraphs that are part of a larger topic and should only be displayed after a certain path of prior paragraphs that are necessary for context.
+Topics are standalone "conversation-starters" which can be displayed as the first paragraph of a page, whereas subtopics are paragraphs that are part of a larger topic and should only be displayed after a certain path of prior paragraphs that are necessary for introduction.
+A Canopy project is composed of a flat set of topics, each of which can contain an internal tree of subtopics.

-Every topic in a Canopy project gets its own file with a `.expl` extension in the `topics` directory.
-The name of the file and the directory structure within the `topics` folder do not affect site behavior, but it is helpful to put all topic files into one or more levels of "category" subdirectories within the `topics` directory.
+Every topic in a Canopy project has its own file with a `.expl` extension in the top-level `topics` directory.
+The name of the file and the directory structure within the `topics` folder do not affect site behavior, but it is helpful to put all topic files into one or more levels of "category" subdirectories within the `topics` directory, and to name topic files after the topic they contain.

 A topic file is composed of a series of "paragraph nodes" and notes.

-A paragraph node is a paragraph that begins with a "key," a colon or question-mark terminated text before the paragraph, indicating the "name" of the paragraph.
-A note is any other text, and notes are ignored by the build process.
+A paragraph node is a paragraph that begins with a "key," a title for the paragraph that is terminated by a colon or question-mark and followed by the text of the paragraph.
+A note is a paragraph that lacks a key, and notes are ignored by the build process.
 Paragraph nodes and notes should be separated by two newlines.
 For example:

 ```
 Topic 1: This is the paragraph for Topic 1.
+The key of this paragraph is "Topic 1".

 Subtopic 1: This is a subtopic of Topic 1.
+The key for this paragraph is "Subtopic 1".

 This key is a question?
 And it is also a subtopic of Topic 1.
+The key for this paragraph is "This key is a question?"

 This is a note.
+It has no key.

 ```

+Paragraphs that have keys are called "nodes" because they will be part of the tree of paragraphs displayed to the user, as opposed to notes which are not displayed to the user.

 The first paragraph node of the file represents the topic of that file, and all subsequent paragraph nodes are subtopics of that topic.